 4. Comvita Certified Manuka Honey

-Comvita is one of the more recognizable brands in the Manuka honey industry and their product is well regarded for its effectiveness.
+Comvita is one of the more recognizable brands in the Manuka honey industry.
+Their product is well regarded for its effectiveness.

-I’m not here to dispute how well this example of Manuka honey works.
+I’m not here to dispute how well this example works.
 After getting the chance to use it on more than a few occasions, I can certainly vouch for its effectiveness.
 That’s due in part to it having a UMF level over 15+.

 On the other hand, its texture is a bit off.
-It appears to be runnier than many other types of Manuka honey, so I wouldn’t use it topically.
+It appears to be runnier than many other types.
+I would avoid using it topically.

 - UMF level is at 15+